 Alumni are welcome to visit Watzek Library and make use of the library's computers and print resources.
 Please note that building access is limited to current students, faculty, and staff between the hours of 10 p.m. and 7 a.m.

-Alumni will need a valid College ID or alumni card to check out materials from Watzek.
+Alumni will need a valid college ID or alumni card to check out materials from Watzek.
 Alumni cards are available through Alumni Relations at the College of Arts & Sciences or the Graduate School of Education and Counseling.

 Alumni may be particularly interested in Lewis & Clark Digital Collections, which include campus yearbooks and the student newspaper the Pioneer Log.
-Additionally there is the Lewis & Clark College Oral History Project, for which currently enrolled students interview and transcribe oral histories of alumni.
+Additionally, there is the Lewis & Clark College Oral History Project, for which currently enrolled students interview and transcribe oral histories of alumni.

 Alumni are encouraged to visit Watzek and use the library's research databases with a guest login and password.
 Licensing agreements restrict off-campus access to currently enrolled students, faculty, and staff.
 Off-campus access is not available to alumni.
 Public libraries often offer remote access to databases and should be contacted directly to inquire about availability.

 Alumni who are not able to visit Watzek are encouraged to try a combination of the following strategies to access scholarly materials.